HannahMcGill/Command-Line-for-Librarians/README.txt

 3️⃣ Unzip the folder.

-4️⃣ Open your terminal:
-   - macOS → Terminal
-   - Windows → Git Bash

-5️⃣ Navigate into the project folder using the command line.
+4️⃣ Navigate into the project folder using the command line.

-6️⃣ **Start with the README** in the project folder and follow the instructions step by step.
+5️⃣ **Start with the README** in the project folder and follow the instructions step by step.

-✨ Each project is designed for **self‑guided practice**—take your time, experiment, and rerun commands as needed.

 ---

 🛠️ Reference Materials

-This repository also includes a **reference list of essential command line tools** used across the projects.
+This repository also includes a **reference list of essential command line tools** used across the projects, which you will also find **in the downloads folder.**

-If you want to learn more or go deeper, these external resources are excellent:
+If you want to learn more or go deeper, these external resources are available online and for free:

 - Library Carpentry – Unix Shell
   https://librarycarpentry.github.io/lc-shell/